john-hewitt/conditional-probing/README.md

 # conditional-probing

-Codebase for easy specification of variational (conditional) information probe experiments.
+Codebase for easy specification of (conditional) (V-information) probing experiments.

 Highlights:
  - **Conditional probing**: measure only the aspects of property that aren't explainable by the baseline of your choice.